-- 26. In light of the above discussions, observations, and findings, the Management Committee proposes to make the following recommendations to CSP4: - a.
-That the ATT Secretariat and the Management Committee be mandated by CSP4 to implement the administrative measures to address some of the causes of delayed and non-payment of contributions as outlined in Table 1 of this paper. - b.
-That CSP4 establishes a reserve fund drawing on the sources identified in paragraph 22 of this paper. - c.
-That the Management Committee be mandated by CSP4 to undertake further work and prepare a detailed proposal to address the problem of financial contributions including possible sanctions for delayed and non-payment to be adopted at CSP5 (which may necessitate amendments to the Financial Rules).
+- 25. In light of the above discussions, observations, and findings, the Management Committee makes the following recommendations to CSP4: - a.
+That the ATT Secretariat and the Management Committee be tasked by CSP4 to implement the administrative measures to address some of the causes of delayed and non-payment of contributions as outlined in Table 1 of this paper. - b.
+That the feasibility of establishing of a reserve fund is further explored during the CSP5 informal preparatory process. - c.
+That the Management Committee be mandated by CSP4 to undertake further work and prepare a detailed proposal to address the problem of financial contributions including possible sanctions for delayed and non-payment to be adopted at CSP5.